MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab05_Work_Order_Management.md

 1. Navigate back to the work order.

-1. In the Summary tab, edit the booking in the Bookings section and examine its contents.
+1. In the General tab, edit the booking in the Bookings section and examine its contents.

-1. In the Bookable Resource Booking form, select the **Scheduling** tab.
+1. In the Bookable Resource Booking form, select the **General** tab.

 1. Set the **Actual Arrival Time** to the **Estimated Arrival Time**.